 Data to be transmitted over VDE payload should be input to equipment via the PI by using applicable international standards.
 If the PI input results in need of executing multiple simultaneous transactions over VDL, the equipment should process them as described in this section.

 VDE payload segments get packed inside the fragment as shown in Figure 43.
 Each segment denotes a part of data within a transaction.
 Transactions under simultaneous processing are identified by different sequential IDs included in the segment header.

+A segment may be signed or unsigned as indicated by the Segment type.
+When calculating the digital signature, the Source MMSI and Destination MMSI are prepended to the data, but it is not transmitted as part of the segment.
+When receiving a signed segment, the Source MMSI and Destination MMSI should be prepended to the data when authenticating the signature.

 4.29.1 Segment description